vishnusatheesan43/Nodejs-app-with-postgres/README.md

 # Nodejs-app-with-postgres
-This project for learning infra structure deploymet in AWS using  Terraform and Docker.
+This project for learning infra structure deployment in AWS using  Terraform and Docker.